Test Event 6August 18, 2016

 Intermediate Ice ClimbingOctober 18, 2016

 INTRODUCTION TO ICE CLIMBING IN OURAY, CO

 Based in the renowned Ouray Ice Park, we offer North America’s most comprehensive and thorough 2 day Introduction to Ice Climbing Course in Ouray, CO.
 Our ice guides are the best in the business when it comes to instructing new climbers in the art of waterfall ice climbing.
 This is the program we recommend for first time ice climbers.
 The course begins on low-angled terrain and ventures onto steeper terrain as climbers’ comfort levels increase.
 The guides enjoy teaching people how to climb, not just how to follow a guide all day.
 Climbing movement and technique, gear use, and decision making are all taught and tailored to an individual’s pace.

-In 2019/2020 we are offering our 2-Day Introduction to Ouray Ice Climbing course on both Thursday/Friday and Saturday/Sunday – and NEW for 19/20 we are also offering a few courses on Monday/Tuesday.
+In 2021/2022 we are offering our 2-Day Introduction to Ouray Ice Climbing course on both Thursday/Friday and Saturday/Sunday – and ALSO for 21/22 we are offering a few courses on Monday/Tuesday.
 The Ouray Ice Park can get crowded on the weekends, so scheduling your course on Thursday/Friday or Monday/Tuesday offers you the opportunity to avoid some of the weekend crowds and learn in a more relaxed environment.
 Many participants also combine this program with our 2 day Intermediate Ice Course.

 By the end of this course you will be familiar with setting a top-rope in a sling shot setting, confidently belay and lower a climber, be able to utilize effective climber communication terminology, and be able to climb Grade 3-4 ice climbs.